San Francisco 49ers vs. Green Bay Packers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Home and road insights

-- In four of eight home games last season, San Francisco hit the over.
+- Last year, in eight games at home, San Francisco went over the total four times.

-- In away games last season, Green Bay was 5-3 against the spread, and 6-2 overall.
+- Green Bay was 5-3 against the spread, and 6-2 overall, on the road last season.

-- The Packers had two wins ATS (2-1) away from home as 3.5-point underdogs or more.
+- The Packers had two wins ATS (2-1) as 3-point underdogs or more on the road.

-- In eight away games last season, Green Bay hit the over five times.
+- Green Bay hit the over in five of eight road games last season.

 Powered by Data Skrive.